 Preferred USDA Hardiness Zones

-Your little leaf linden will grow in Zones 4-7.
+Your little leaf linden will grow in zones 4 to 7.
 It is native to western Asia and Europe.

 Size and Shape

-Expect this tree to be 50-80' tall and 20-60' wide in your landscape.
+Expect this tree to be 50 to 80 feet tall and 20 to 60 feet wide in your landscape.
 It grows in a pyramidal or oval shape.

 Plant in a site where it will receive sun throughout the day for optimal results.
 It is also able to grow if there is some light shade.

-The leaves sport a cordate shape and are approximately 3" long.
+The leaves sport a cordate shape and are approximately 3 inches long.
 Tiny yellow flowers appear in early and mid-summer.
 They are sweetly perfumed and bees love them.
 After the blossoms appear, small brown nutlets are produced.